CiscoDevNet/ncc/README.md

                         List of named NETCONF subtree filters -x XPATH, --xpath XPATH
                         NETCONF XPath filter
+  --env                 Display environment variables a user can set.
+  --install-snippets    Use git to obtain the snippets from GitHub and copy to
+                        the current directory
   -c, --capabilities    Display capabilities of the device.
   --is-supported IS_SUPPORTED
                         Query the server capabilities to determine whether the